 A: Our first fairy tale, “Bessie, Queen of the Sky!” is about Bessie Coleman, the first black women in the world to receive her pilot’s license.
+[Note: All Amazon links in this article are affiliates that provide a small commission upon purchase at no extra cost to you.]
 A girl ahead of her time, no one could have ever imagined Bessie would get out of the cotton fields and become a pilot, but with the help of her best friend, Bloony, Bessie uses her courage and determination to make her dream come true.

 The book is being published in English and Spanish.
 My sister-in-law and partner in crime in this adventure, Jimena is an Argentinian native and grew up in Spain, so the Spanish language and culture are near and dear to her heart.

 TT: Absolutely wonderful.
 Tell us more about your mission.
 And will there be more books?

 A: Our mission is to give girls a positive view of life, and to encourage all children to spread their wings and fly.
 One of the best parts of our collection is that for every book you buy, another book is being donated to a child that may be struggling to dream!
 We are partnering with charities to incorporate a one for one model in order to reach as many kids as we can.
 And yes, we cannot wait to start writing more books.
 We even have the next couple brave women picked out!

 TT: That sounds phenomenal.
 How can we purchase the books?